Preference Adaptive and Sequential Text-to-Image Generation: Introduction

 Addressing this challenge requires moving beyond the paradigm of one-shot T2I generation towards a more iterative and interactive process \citep{von2023fabric,wang2024diffusion,liu2024you}, e.g., a collaborative setting where an assistive agent interacts with a user, guiding them through a series of refinements of their initial prompt.
 This interactive setup could allow for a more nuanced elicitation of the user's intent, gradually shaping the generated images towards a desired outcome.

-To this end, we introduce a \textbf{P}ersonalized \textbf{A}nd \textbf{S}equential \textbf{T}ext-to-image \textbf{A}gent (PASTA), which learns from user preference feedback to guide the user through a sequence of prompt expansions, iteratively refining the generated image.
+To this end, we introduce a \textbf{P}reference \textbf{A}daptive and \textbf{S}equential \textbf{T}ext-to-image \textbf{A}gent (PASTA), which learns from user preference feedback to guide the user through a sequence of prompt expansions, iteratively refining the generated image.
 This sequential approach (see \Cref{fig:framework}) allows users to articulate their vision more completely by gradually reducing uncertainty or underspecification in their original prompt.
-Our framework leverages the power of large multimodal language models (LMMs) \citep{team2024gemini,achiam2023gpt} and reinforcement learning (RL) \citep{sutton2018reinforcement,fan2024reinforcement} to facilitate personalized co-creation.
+Our framework leverages the power of large multimodal language models (LMMs) \citep{team2024gemini,achiam2023gpt} and reinforcement learning (RL) \citep{sutton2018reinforcement,fan2024reinforcement} to facilitate user-adaptive co-creation.

 Our approach for PASTA involves a multi-stage data collection and training process.
 We first collect multi-turn interaction data from human raters with a baseline LMM.
 Using this sequential data, as well as large-scale, open source (single-turn) preference data, we train a user simulator.
 Particularly, we employ an EM-strategy to train user preference and choice models, which capture implicit \emph{user preference types} in the data.
-We then construct a large-scale dataset, which consists of trajectories of interactions between a simulated user and the LMM\footnote{Both human and simulation data is open-sourced to support research on multi-turn T2I generation.\\Link to the dataset: \href{https://www.kaggle.com/datasets/googleai/pasta-data}{https://www.kaggle.com/datasets/googleai/pasta-data}.}.
-Finally, we leverage this augmented data, encompassing both human and simulated interactions, to train PASTA -- our value-based RL agent, which presents a sequence of diverse, personalized slates of images to a user.
-PASTA interacts with the users and sequentially refines its generated images to better suit their underlying preferences.
+We then construct a new large-scale dataset, which consists of interactions between a simulated user and the LMM.\footnote{Both human and simulation data is open-sourced to support research on multi-turn T2I generation.
+Link to the dataset: \href{https://www.kaggle.com/datasets/googleai/pasta-data}{https://www.kaggle.com/datasets/googleai/pasta-data}.}.
+Finally, we leverage this augmented data, encompassing both human and simulated interactions, to train PASTA -- our value-based RL agent, which presents a sequence of diverse slates of images to a user.
+PASTA interacts with the user and sequentially refines its generated images to better suit their underlying preferences.